mfkiwl/rk-open-docs/NVM/Rockchip_Developer_Guide_Secure_Boot_for_UBoot_Next_Dev_EN.md

 ### Kernel modification

+The changes to the kernel are only applicable to Android9.0.
+There is no need to change the kernel for Android10 and above.
+You can skip these changes.

 System, vendor, oem and other partitions are verified by loading dm-verify module of kernel, so need to enable this module.

 Enable AVB requires to configure parameter avb in kernel dts, referring to below: